This Instant Pot mushroom risotto is lusciously creamy and flavorful, and it only takes 30 minutes from start to finish with minimal hands-on time!

 - ½ cup grated Parmesan cheese

 - Set the Instant Pot to "SEAR".
 Once the display reads "HOT" and add olive oil and melt the butter in the pot.

-- Stir in rice and toast lightly, about 3 minutes.
+- Stir in rice and toast it lightly, about 3 minutes.

-- Add wine and cook until almost evaporated, 1 minute or so.
+- Add wine and cook it until wine is almost evaporated, a minute or so.

-- Add 3 1/2 cups of broth and give it a good stir, scraping up the bottom.
+- Add 3.5 cups of broth and give it a good stir, scraping up the bottom.
 Make sure nothing is stuck to the bottom of the pot.

 - Stir in parmesan cheese and parsley.
-Season with salt and pepper to taste.
+Season with salt and pepper to taste, if needed.